psg-mit/muf-ci/README.md

 - Figure 16 from Section 5 corresponds to Step 1 and Step 4.
 - Table 1 from Section 5 corresponds to Step 1 and Step 5.
 - Analysis runtime table corresponds to Step 1 and Step 5.
+- Speedup and accuracy comparison in Section 5.3.1 corresponds to Step 1 and Step 6.

 ### Step-by-step Instructions
 1. Use the harness script to run example for Figure 4 and Figure 5 for `n=10` and the programs for Figure 16 for `n=5`.
 This will take ~4-5 hours.